aws-samples/step-functions-workflows-collection/categorization-state-machine/README.md

 }
 ```

-after the execution you will see the same message in your Billing SQS Queue.
+after the execution you will see the same message in your Billing SQS queue.

 ## Cleanup